 In case you missed it, 16-year olds can now vote in local elections in Takoma Park, MD beginning this November.
-Research indicates that earlier voting may help build stronger turnout among younger voters and ensure a lifelong habit of voting.
-Federal elections require a voter to be 18 years of age in the US.** (Audio clip at link.)
+(Audio clip at link below.)
+Research indicates that earlier voting may help build stronger turnout among younger voters.
+Federal elections require a voter to be 18 years of age in the US.**

 Takoma Park Opens Voter Rolls To 16-Year-Olds | WAMU 88.5 – American University Radio: “Like getting your driver’s license, or graduating from high school, taking part in the democratic process is another sign of growing up.
 But in Takoma Park, Md., teens will be reaching that milestone a bit earlier than kids in most communities, thanks to a change this year in the city’s charter to allow residents ages 16 and older to vote in local elections.

 Takoma Park Councilman Tim Male led the charge to lower the voting age as part of a larger set of voting reforms passed in April, including extending suffrage to former felons and instituting same-day registration.
 Male says lowering the voting age wasn’t initially on his agenda, until he looked into similar reforms in Europe, where studies in Austria and Denmark have suggested positive outcomes from the change.”

 “What they found is that 16 and 17-year-olds show up to vote,” Male says.
 “They understand the issues, at least as well as 18, 19, and 20-year-olds do.
 And then — for me at least — even more importantly, if you start them voting at 16 or 17 there’s some evidence that they will keep voting when they get to 18, 19, and 20.”
 In the U.S., that age group is notorious for low turnout.